Article | Last updated: 2018-04-10 | Ministry of Finance

 Source: Norges Bank and the Ministry of Finance

 The return on the equity and fixed-income portfolio is measured against a benchmark index set by the Ministry.
-All in all, Norges Bank achieved a return 0.38 percentage point higher than the return on the benchmark index in the first half of 2017.
-Both the equity and bond portfolio delivered higher returns than the benchmark index.
+All in all, Norges Bank achieved a return 0.70 percentage point higher than the return on the benchmark index in 2017.
+Both the equity and bond investments delivered higher returns than the benchmark index.
 The manager performance must be assessed over time.
-Norges Bank has achieved an average annual gross excess return of 0.27 percentage point since January 1998, cf. table below for more details.
+Norges Bank has achieved an average annual gross excess return of 0.28 percentage point since January 1998, cf. table below for more details.
 Gross excess return is considered to be a reasonable measure of net value added in the operational management of the Fund, cf. Report on the Fund for 2015, chapter 7.

 Sources: Norges Bank and Ministry of Finance